-Mr. G. J. Symons said it was an old saying that there would be no thieves if there were no receivers; and possibly there would be no dealers if there were no collectors.
+Mr. G. J. Symons said it was an out saying be no thieves if there were no receivers; and possibly there be no collectors.
 They should discourage as much as they could this spoliation of the nests of rare birds.